netgainsystems/docs/content/emedge-agent/installation.md

     - Download and unzip <a href="https://download.{{% domain %}}/emedge-agent/emedge-agent-v11-freebsd.zip" target="_blank">latest emedge-agent software package for FreeBSD</a>
     - cd into **emedge-agent** folder and run **emedge-agent config**

-## Installation as system service or Windows service
+## Installation as system service on unix/linux
   - Linux/Unix/OSX:
     - run **/opt/emedge-agent/emedge-agent service install**

-  - Windows:
-    - cd into emedge-agent folder and run **emedge-agent.exe service install**
-    - Note: ensure the service is logged on with an user account with **Administrator** privileges

 ## Further details
   - all logs will be saved into **emedge-agent.log** in the installation directory